alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 #### Deploy your contracts

 Before deployment, you'll need to update the config file with an API key and private key (server and wallet, respectively) for each blockchain you plan to use.
 We have placeholders for Mumbai, Polygon, Rinkeby, and Ethereum.
-* For servers, [Infura](https://infura.io/) and [Alchemy](https://www.alchemy.com/) are two popular options through which you can get started for free.
-We set the sample config file to Infura, just waiting for your API key.
+* **Servers**: [Infura](https://infura.io/) and [Alchemy](https://www.alchemy.com/) are two popular options that allow you to get started for free.
+We set the sample config file to Infura: just add your API key.
-* For a wallet, you'll just need your private key (see steps [here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) to export from MetaMask).
-Paste the private key into the config file's `accounts` field for each applicable blockchain.
+* **Wallet**: You'll need to paste your private key (see steps [here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) to export from MetaMask) into the config file's `accounts` field for each applicable blockchain.

 Next, you'll need a `.js` script to deploy your contract.
 We included a simple sample script for `ParkPics.sol` in this repo that you can modify accordingly.
 Save your script in the main directory and run the command below.
 Replace `<NETWORK>` with your desired blockchain, consistent with the spelling/case of the labels in your config file.

-You'll also want to add `require("@nomiclabs/hardhat-waffle");` (which implicitly adds `require("@nomiclabs/hardhat-ethers");`) to your config file.
+You'll also want to add `require("@nomiclabs/hardhat-waffle");`, which implicitly adds `require("@nomiclabs/hardhat-ethers");`, to your config file.
 Learn more about the Waffle library from the [Hardhat](https://hardhat.org/guides/waffle-testing.html) and [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/index.html) teams.

 ```
-npx hardhat run ./scripts/deployMint.js --network <NETWORK>
+npx hardhat run ./scripts/deploy.js --network <NETWORK>

 Example for Mumbai testnet using our sample config file:
-npx hardhat run ./scripts/deployMint.js --network mumbai
+npx hardhat run ./scripts/deploy.js --network mumbai
 ```

 That's it; you've deployed your contracts via Hardhat.
-You should see a contract address that you can use in a block explorer.
+You should see a contract address you can use in a block explorer.

 ## 4. Verify smart contracts with Hardhat

-After deploying your smart contracts, you should verify them with the applicable block explorer to enable read/write interactions from that explorer and easy auditing.
+After deploying your smart contracts, you should verify them with the applicable block explorer to enable read/write interactions from that explorer and easy auditing by stakeholders.

 If you deployed the contracts in Remix, you'll just need to follow the Hardhat steps above through compilation and then use Hardhat for verification.
 (No need to deploy via Hardhat, but you'll need the artifacts, ABI, and bytecode.)

-Before verifying through Hardhat, you need to add an API key for Etherscan or Polygonscan (easy to set up when you create an account) and `require("@nomiclabs/hardhat-etherscan");` to your config file.
-(By way of example, see the sample config file.)
+Before verifying through Hardhat, you need to add an API key for Etherscan or Polygonscan (easy to set up once you create an account) and `require("@nomiclabs/hardhat-etherscan");` to your config file.
+(By way of example, see our sample config file.)

-Install the etherscan package (works for Polygonscan too with an API key) and then run the Hardhat verify command, replacing `<NETWORK>` with the applicable blockchain and `<CONTRACT>` with the deployed contract's address.
+Install the etherscan package (also works for Polygonscan with an API key) and then run the Hardhat verify command, replacing `<NETWORK>` with the applicable blockchain and `<CONTRACT>` with the deployed contract's address.

 ```
 npm install --save-dev @nomiclabs/hardhat-etherscan